 Things to Do in Zionsville

 Practice your swing at Zionsville Golf Course.
 Appreciate the preserved farmstead or spend a family day at the splash park at Mulberry Fields.
 Take the kids to Zionsville Nature Center to learn about native Indiana flora and fauna.
 Check out Starkey Park, where you can go fishing, bird-watching, and hiking.
 Explore the only antique ceiling and desk fan museum in the world at the Antique Fan Museum.
-Treat yourself to breakfast items like a Cinnamon Roll or the California Egg Sandwich at Rosie’s Place.
 Visit the home of the Big Ugly Burger and get your picture on the Wall of Fame with Adam Richman from Man vs. Food at Bub’s Burgers & Ice Cream.
 Try seafood specials like the Jumbo Shrimp Cocktail, Oysters Rockefeller, and Maryland Crab Cakes at Noah Grant’s Grill House & Oyster Bar.
 Grab a sweet treat like French Macarons from Confectioneiress Cupcakes & Sweets.
 Or hop on down to Hopwood Cellars Winery for live music and premium wines and bourbons.

 Frequently Asked Questions About Indianapolis